Translate this page into:

 Histological procedure

 The hippocampus was removed to expose the pre-frontal cortex which was dissected away from the olfactory bulb and the corpus callosum according to the methodology by Spijker[15] and subjected to histological studies.
 It was fixed in a 10% formalin solution in phosphate buffer and was processed using a paraffin wax embedding medium.
-Tissue blocks of the pre-frontal cortex were sectioned using automatic microtome and sections were stained with routine H&E stain for histological examination.
+Tissue blocks of the pre-frontal cortex were sectioned using an automatic microtome and sections were stained with routine H&E stain for histological examination.

 Statistical analysis